Suppose that two digital agencies land a new client project.

 Invoicing & Payments

 Most agencies have processes in place to send out invoices to clients, but clients that are late paying invoices can take up a lot of time and resources.
-You may send emails, make awkward phone calls, and send paper statements to try and encourage clients to pay late invoices on time.
+You may send mass emails, make awkward phone calls, and send paper statements to try and encourage clients to pay late invoices on time.
 These efforts may be successful eventually, but they take a lot of time.

 Many invoicing solutions have automatic invoice reminders that can be setup to automate some of these processes.
 There are also services like DebtorDaddy that will reach out and even make phone calls on your behalf.
 If there is still a nonpayment, the service will even escalate to professional debt collection with a single click, supported by the comprehensive functionalities of the restaurant payroll software integrated within the system.

 Customer support is often one of the most frustrating parts of running an agency.
 For example, a client might need help learning how to log in to their website, resetting their password, or accomplishing other basic tasks — even if you’ve already trained them on the tasks during the final stages of the project and provided them with documentation to reference.